meddulla/Story/README.md

 Notice how you don't need the $story object and simply return $this.

-In your feature file, eg. features/demo.php you simply extend from Story_App and not from Story So this
+In your feature file, eg. features/demo.php you simply extend from Story_App and not from Story.

+So this:

     require_once 'Story.php';
     class demo extends Story

-becomes this
+becomes this:

     require_once 'Story.php';